Makoto Imaoka

-Makoto Imaoka (今岡 誠, born September 11, 1974), nicknamed "Makochan", is a former Japanese professional baseball player from Takarazuka, Hyōgo, Japan.
+Makoto Imaoka (今岡 真訪, Imaoka Makoto), nicknamed "Makochan", is a Japanese former professional baseball infielder.
+He played in Nippon Professional Baseball from 1997 to 2012 for the Hanshin Tigers and Chiba Lotte Marines.

-Career
+Playing career

 Imaoka spent several uneventful seasons in the Japanese professional leagues before being chosen as the leadoff batter by Senichi Hoshino, who managed the Hanshin Tigers from 2002 to 2004.
 Imaoka won the batting title in 2003 with a .340 batting average, and his team won the Central League pennant the same year.
 He had previously played shortstop and second base, but was converted to third base in 2004.
-He continued his hitting prowess, and led the league with 147 RBIs in 2005.
+He continued his hitting prowess, and led the league with 147 RBI in 2005.
 He fell into a huge slump in 2006, and missed half of the season due to injuries.

 He won a silver medal playing for the Japanese national team in the 1996 Summer Olympics before entering the Japanese professional leagues.

+Coaching career

+Imaoka spent the 2023 and 2024 seasons as the hitting coach for the Hanshin Tigers.
+On October 14, 2024, Hanshin announced that Imaoka was leaving the team.